ImroBr/phamwiki/STPA.md

    * Inadequate [process models](#used-terminology)

    Regarding _causes of inadequate feedbackand information_, the following factors may be involved:
-   * Feedback/ information not received
+   * Feedback/ information not received (transmission errors, lost communication, delays in communication, etc.)
-   * Inadequate feedback is received
+   * Inadequate feedback is received (Sensor failures, loss of power to sensor, inaccuracies in sensor operation, etc.)

+2. Identifying scenarios in which control actions are improperly executed or not executed